Jigs and fixtures

 Balance stiffness, wear, and replacement cost

 Printed fixtures can be intentionally practical: stiff enough for the job, inexpensive enough to revise, and easy to replace when the process changes.
+That makes them especially useful for low-volume production, early process development, and work cells that keep changing.

 For more demanding work, PETG-CF or PET-CF can make sense because stiffness and dimensional stability often matter more than raw impact toughness.
+PETG is a good middle ground for many durable shop aids, while PLA can still be useful for quick indoor verification fixtures.

 - Add ribs under spans instead of making every wall oversized.